Sprache ändern: English

 What happens next?

 The final text of the law has been agreed between EU Parliament and EU governments in March 2024.
+The plenary of the European Parliament gave its final nod to the regulation on 24 April 2024.
 MEP Patrick Breyer (Pirate Party) participated in the negotiations and opposes the agreement at these terms.

 The European Parliament’s negotiators